morteza/ACNets/notebooks/dosenbach2007/README.md

 ## Introduction

-The goal of this notebook is to identify cognitive control connectome of the [föcker2018] resting-state dataset.
-In particular, I expect to see 4 relevant clusters in CON (cingulo-opecular network), FPN (fronto-parietal network), the cerebellum, and TPJ.
+The goal of this set of notebooks is to identify control-related connectome using resting data.
+In particular, we expect to see 4 relevant clusters in CON (cingulo-opecular network), FPN (fronto-parietal network), the cerebellum, and TPJ.

-Here, I will try to reimplement a method proposed in [@dosenbach2007], but using another resting-state dataset.
+To do so, we will reimplement a graph-based method proposed in [@dosenbach2007], but using a resting-state dataset from [@föcker2018].
 To keep the results comparable, I will stay faithful to the original paper and use the same parameters and visualizations.

 ## Method summary

-In brief, I use graph analysis to identify control networks using resting-state activities in a set of previously defined regions of cognitive control.
+In brief, we use graph analysis to identify control networks using resting activities in a set of known regions from prior researches.

 A systematic review of the cognitive control literature revealed 39 control-related ROIs [@dosenbach2007].
 By extracting resting time-series of those ROIs and correlating them, we can produce a seed-based connectivity matrix of size $(39 \times 39)$ for each subject.

-Next, I will binarize the connectivity matrices with respect to an arbitrary threshold $r$.
+Next, the connectivity matrices will be binarized with respect to an arbitrary threshold $r$.
 The remaining edges, i.e., connectivities stronger than $r$, are expected to form a small-world network of 8 subgraphs that each might relate to a different aspect of cognitive control.
-See [@dosenbach2007] and notebooks for more detailed explanation of the method.
+See [@dosenbach2007] and notes in the notebooks for more detailed explanation of the method.

 ## Notebooks